YosysHQ/yosys/docs/source/yosys_internals/formats/rtlil_rep.rst

 -  Second, the information about which identifiers were originally provided by the user is always available which can help guide some optimizations.
-For example, :cmd:ref:`opt_clean` tries to preserve signals with a user-provided name but doesn't hesitate to delete signals that have auto-generated names when they just duplicate other signals.
+For example, `opt_clean` tries to preserve signals with a user-provided name but doesn't hesitate to delete signals that have auto-generated names when they just duplicate other signals.
 Note that this can be overridden with the ``-purge`` option to also delete internal nets with user-provided